nickcheng/NCMusicEngine/README.md

 ## Future ##

 I'll keep polishing this engine and keep adding new features.
-If you have any problems when using this engine, please feel free to drop an issue or contact me:
+If you have any problems when using this engine, please feel free to drop me an issue or contact me:

 * Twitter: http://twitter.com/nickcheng